caglayantuna/tensorly-gcp/doc/source/index.rst

 With TensorLy-Gcp, you can easily:

-- **Losses**: You can use built-in losses such as gamma, poisson, rayleigh, gaussian and binomial, or you define your own losses.
+- **Losses**: You can use built-in losses such as gamma, poisson, rayleigh, gaussian and binomial, or you can define your own losses.
-- **Stochastic**: It is also possible to implement stochastic version with selecting the batch size.
+- **Stochastic**: It is also possible to implement stochastic version with selected batch size.
 - **Different backends**: TensorLy-Gcp uses LBFGS-S optimization which works for all backends (except Mxnet) of TensorLy with some constraints.

 .. only:: html